nithya-1385/Doctor-Following-Medical-Tray-Model/README.md

 For questions or issues, please open an issue on GitHub.

 ## Authors:
 Nithya Prashaanthi.
-R
-Neeraja Kumar
+R and Neeraja Kumar